 Additionally, we did not see any significant temperature degradation throughout the row when measuring the temperature at the source and at the end of the row.

-Lastly, when we performed bud counts in the spring, the difference between the bud damage of the control versus that of this experiment was statistically insignificant (16% to 18%).
+Lastly, when we performed bud counts in the spring of 2018, the difference between the bud damage of the control versus that of this experiment was insignificant (16% control to 18% treatment) .
 While 16% or 18% may seem relatively high, there are a number of factors that can contribute to bud loss, like water storage, insufficiently going dormant in the fall before cold temperatures begin, yield from the previous year, etc. Additionally, an expected loss for grape vines on any given winter is 9% – 11%.
 Also, we would not expect to see high bud mortality with the lows we did experience in January.

 1. That, when activated, the heating element did not heat up above 50 degrees Fahrenheit – which would alert the vines to begin to come out of dormancy.